 Can there be a massive explosion without human casualties?

-On the morning of June 30, 1908 Russia saw what is considered to be the largest explosion in human history, which flattened 2,000 square kilometres of earth’s surface.
+On the morning of June 30, 1908 Russia saw what is considered to be the largest explosion in human history, which flattened 2,000 square kilometers of earth’s surface.
 Surprisingly, no human casualties were reported despite such an impact.
 The reason for this explosion remains a mystery as well.

 Most scientists believe that this was caused due to an asteroid or a comet colliding with earth’s surface.
 However, there is no scientific proof for the same.
 It’s been 110 years since the Tunguska event and the reason behind the explosion still remains a mystery.